Worthwhile Commitment? 1989 Peugeot 405 Mi16

 Check the listing as there are other less pressing needs that this 137K mile sedan will require.
 This is a front-wheel-driver, utilizing a five-speed manual transaxle.
 The seller does add, “When in driving order, the ride, handling, and performance are all excellent.

-Considered surprisingly great for its age, the black vinyl upholstery, and interior environment in general, look great.
+Considered surprisingly great for its age, the black vinyl upholstery, and interior environment in general, looks very sound.
 The dash features the angular, hard-edged design that was so prevalent in this era.
 Some may consider it to be a dated design but I believe that it has survived the test of time quite well.
 This is an A/C-equipped car but, unfortunately, the compressor is inoperative.
 The seller quips, “Even the battery and most of the electrical systems work, which is unheard of for a French car of this age.

 There you have it, not exactly a ringing endorsement of automotive promotion.
 Likely buyers?
 Search me fish, a true died-in-the-wool Francofile would be my guess.
 Might one of you want to take on this cultured automotive challenge?